 If you have children, a partner or other family members that rely on your income then a life insurance policy will provide for them after you’re gone.

-If you have a mortgage, life insurance can often be used to pay this off, allowing your family to stay in there home.
+If you have a mortgage, life insurance can often be used to pay this off, allowing your family to stay in their home.

-Life insurance can also often be used to cover funeral expenses, removing the financial burden from your loved ones.
+Life insurance can also often be used to cover funeral expenses, removing the financial burden on your loved ones.